 The man asked Philip, “Concerning whom does the prophet say this?
 Concerning himself or concerning someone else?”
 Philip explained to him that these verses were about Christ and used this portion of the Word to announce the gospel of Jesus to the man, telling him, “If you believe from all your heart, you will be saved.”
 The man responded, “I believe that Jesus Christ is the Son of God.”
 He was saved, and as they had come upon some water, he was also baptized then and there.

-The Ethiopian man had the text of the Bible in front of him, he was able to read it, but he needed someone to unlock the meaning of what he was reading.
+The Ethiopian man had the text of the Bible in front of him and was able to read it, but he needed someone to unlock the meaning of what he was reading.

 Getting help from the Recovery Version

-We also, like the Ethiopian man, often need guidance and help to understand the Word of God.
+Like the Ethiopian man, we also often need guidance and help to understand the Word of God.

 We might read a section of the Bible over and over and still feel we’re missing its point.
 Or, we might speed read through, or even skip a section altogether.
 For instance, we might skip the first part of Matthew 1, which includes a long list of who begot whom among Jesus’ ancestors, to get to the more understandable parts of the chapter.
 We may not realize that in this section of Christ’s genealogy lies a rich revelation of Jesus Christ.